aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/databar-barcodes/_index.md

 {{< /highlight >}}

 ## **Enabling 2D Component**
 Each of the *DataBar* symbologies may contain a specific 2D component linkage flag that indicates the presence of an associated 2D barcode that can be placed alongside the generated *DataBar* barcode label.
-Usually, such a flag is set in GS1 composite barcode specifications. ***Aspose.BarCode for Java*** enables the [*Is2DCompositeComponent*]() property of class [*DataBarParameters*]() that can be used to set this flag manually when required by particular industrial standards without affecting main information encoded in a barcode.
+Usually, such a flag is set in GS1 composite barcode specifications. ***Aspose.BarCode for Java*** enables the *set2DCompositeComponent* property of class [*DataBarParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/DataBarParameters) that can be used to set this flag manually when required by particular industrial standards without affecting main information encoded in a barcode.

 *DataBar Expanded* barcode images shown below have been generated with different settings for the 2D component flag.